 2024 2023

-10 10% decrease 10% decrease 10% increase
+10 0% decrease 10 0% increase 10 0% decrease 1 0% increase

 Net income \$ (18,700) \$ 18,700 \$ (13,300) \$ 13,300

 Equity (18,700) 18,700 (13,300) 13,300

 Contractual service margin - - - -

 (c) Liquidity risk

 Liquidity risk is the risk that the Company will not be able to meet all cash outflow obligations as they come due.
 A conservative liquidity position is maintained that exceeds all the liabilities payable on demand.
 The Company's asset/liability management strategy allows it to maintain its financial position by ensuring that sufficient liquid assets are available to cover its potential funding requirements.
 The Company invests in various types of assets with a view to matching them with its liabilities of various durations.
 To strengthen its liquidity further, the Company actively manages and monitors its capital and asset levels, the diversification and credit quality of its investments, forecasts cash and maintains liquidity above established targets.
 In the event of a liquidity crisis, contingency plans are in place.